Ibraaaheeeem/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 100-decimal_to_hexadecimal: This script converts a decimal number stored in the variable $DECIMAL to hexadecimal
 101-rot13: This script encodes and decodes text using the rot13 encryption
 102-odd: This script prints odd-numbered lines from the input
+103-water_and_stir: This script adds the two numbers stored in the environment variables WATER and STIR and prints the result.